-Oconee County contains eleven separate census tracts, each of which has a numerical designation between 301 and 311.
+Oconee County contains fourteen separate census tracts, each of which has a numerical designation between 301 and 311.
 Figure P-3 illustrates the location of these divisions.

-Figure P-4 illustrates the percentage of growth experienced by the areas within each census tract between 1990 and 2000.
+Figure P-4 illustrates the percentage of growth experienced by the areas within each census tract between 2000 and 2010.

-By comparing the map in Figure P-3 to the chart in Figure P-4 it is possible to determine the geographic areas of the county that experienced the strongest growth between 1990 and 2000.
-For example, Tract 309, traditionally one of the county's prime agricultural areas, experienced the most intense growth due to the conversion of farmland into residential tracts.
-The next highest level was seen in Tract 302, which lies in northeastern Oconee County near Lake Keowee.
+By examining the map in Figure P-3, and then looking over to the chart in Figure P-4 it is possible to better determine the geographic areas of the county that experienced the strongest growth between 2000 and 2010, as well as the decade 1990-2000.
+For example, Tract 306, experienced the most intense growth at, 25.4%, likely due to the proximity of Seneca and Clemson, and the obvious attraction of Lake Keowee.
+The next highest level of growth was seen in Tract 303, at 22.8% growth, which is the area that is sandwiched between Walhalla and West Union to the south, and Salem to the north.
+It is also bordered to the east by Lake Keowee.
 This area is particularly attractive to retirees from other regions, with many having chosen Lake Keowee as the site of their "dream home".
-In fact, this area is now the sight of a number of exclusive gated communities, although these communities are not in the majority.
-Also experiencing significant growth were tracts 303 and 305, both located near the towns of Seneca and Walhalla, the center of the county's main commercial and industrial operations.
+The 303 tract was also the most consistent growth wise in both decades shown.
+Tract 303 was the only tract to show growth of more than 20% for both decades.
+Tracts 310 and 311, located around the city of Westminster, both experienced decline in the decade 2000 to 2010.